technologiestiftung/stadtpuls-story-template/README.md

 A vanilla HTML/JS/CSS template for creating stories using **[stadtpuls.com](https://stadtpuls.com)** sensor data.

 ## What is **Stadtpuls** ?
-**Stadtpuls** is Berlin's open platform for sensor data.
-Hardware hobbyists, activists, public institutions but also businesses can use **Stadtpuls** to share some of their climate-oriented sensor data to the world to enable others to leverage it for other purposes.
-Think of it as the GitHub for sensor-data.
+**Stadtpuls** (german for "city pulse") is Berlin's open platform for sensor data.
+Hardware hobbyists, activists, public institutions but also businesses can use **Stadtpuls** to share their sensor data to the world and enable others to leverage it for other purposes.
+Think of it as the GitHub for sensor data.

-**Stadtpuls** is an open source project by the [@technologiestiftung](https://github.com/technologiestiftung), executed by the [CityLAB Berlin](https://www.citylab-berlin.org/), and publicly financed by the [City of Berlin](https://www.berlin.de/).
+**Stadtpuls** is an open source project by the [CityLAB Berlin](https://www.citylab-berlin.org/), a project of the [Technologiestiftung Berlin](https://github.com/technologiestiftung), supported by the [Senate Chancellery Berlin](https://www.berlin.de/rbmskzl/en/).

-## What are **Stadtpuls** Stories ?
+## What are **Stadtpuls** Stories?
-**Stadtpuls** stories are standalone web-articles that show how sensor data (possibly in correlation with external data) can be used in creative ways (They combine text, images, static charts and interactive data visualizations) to gather compelling insights (Which streets are the loudest?
-Which neighborhoods contribute to the most CO2 emissions and why?
-What are the favorite Sunday-walk routes?).

-You can see Stories as more advanced blog articles in form of microsites that combine various media such as text, images, videos but especially data visualizations to tell stories through data.
+**Stadtpuls** stories are standalone web articles that show how sensor data can be used in creative ways by combining text, images, static charts and interactive data visualizations to gather compelling insights.
+Which streets are the loudest?
+Which neighborhoods contribute most to the CO2 emissions and why?
+What are the favorite Sunday walk routes? **Stadtpuls** provides interesting live sensor data which can be used for citizen science projects for free.
+Stories are like advanced blog articles in the form of micro-sites.
+They tell stories through data.

 ## About the code
 This repo requires neither NodeJS nor a build tool.
-It is intentionally [_**vanilla**_](https://en.wikipedia.org/wiki/Vanilla_software) in order to make it easier for anybody with basic HTML/CSS/JavaScript skills to dive straight into making their own story.
+It is intentionally [_**vanilla**_](https://en.wikipedia.org/wiki/Vanilla_software) in order to make it easier for anybody with basic HTML/CSS/JavaScript skills to dive straight into creating their own story.

 It does, however, import some external CSS stylesheets and JavaScript scripts for convenience.
 Those are:

-- [**Tailwind Preflight**](https://tailwindcss.com/docs/preflight):<br />A CSS reset created by TailwindCSS build on top of [modern-normalize](https://github.com/sindresorhus/modern-normalize).
+- [**Tailwind Preflight**](https://tailwindcss.com/docs/preflight):<br />A CSS reset setup created by TailwindCSS build on top of [modern-normalize](https://github.com/sindresorhus/modern-normalize).
 - [**Tailwind Typography**](https://github.com/tailwindlabs/tailwindcss-typography):<br />A CSS stylesheet that provides a set of prose classes to add beautiful typographic defaults to the article main text area.
 - [**Highlight JS**](https://highlightjs.org/):<br />A JS plugin that provides syntax highlighting for code blocks.
 - [**Highlight JS - Theme "Shades of Purple"**](https://highlightjs.org/static/demo/):<br />A CSS stylesheet for styling code highlighted by the [Highlight JS](https://highlightjs.org/) plugin.
 - [**Chart.js**](https://highlightjs.org/):<br />A JS charting library used to display data visualization (You could also use [D3.js](https://d3js.org/) or any other library instead).
 - [**Mapbox GL JS**](https://docs.mapbox.com/mapbox-gl-js/guides/):<br/>A JS library for creating interactive web maps.
-Used for the display of sensor cards (Can be removed if not used).
+Used for the display of sensor cards (can be removed if not used).
-- [**Mapbox GL CSS**](https://docs.mapbox.com/mapbox-gl-js/guides/):<br/>The CSS styles associated withe the [**Mapbox GL JS**](https://docs.mapbox.com/mapbox-gl-js/guides/) library (Can be removed if not used).
+- [**Mapbox GL CSS**](https://docs.mapbox.com/mapbox-gl-js/guides/):<br/>The CSS styles associated withe the [**Mapbox GL JS**](https://docs.mapbox.com/mapbox-gl-js/guides/) library (can be removed if not used).

 The above libraries are useful for specific reasons (as cited above), however, none of these are mandatory.
-Therefore, feel free to add or remove any library you deem important for your own story.
+Therefore, feel free to add or remove any library you deem important to tell your own story.

 ### Creating your own story